-- Normal withdrawals are taxed as regular income, and any amount can be taken out. - If you are 65 or older, you can income-split with your spouse to reduce income tax. - Tax-free withdrawals are possible under the Home Buyers Plan (for first-time home buyers) and the Lifelong Learning Plan (for education or training for you or your spouse). - Once your RRSP has been converted to a RRIF, a federal schedule mandates a minimum annual withdrawal based on your age.
+- Normal withdrawals are taxed as regular income, and any amount can be taken out. - If you are 65 or older, you can income-split with your spouse to reduce income tax. - Tax-free withdrawals are possible under the Home Buyers Plan (for first-time home buyers) and the Lifelong Learning Plan (for education or training for you or your spouse). - Once your RRSP has been converted to a RRIF, a federal schedule mandates a minimum annual withdrawal based on your

-- Generally you can withdraw any amount, at any time, on a completely tax-free basis. - You can replace withdrawals (in addition to normal annual limits), as long as you do so in the following year. - You can leave your account for your estate or name a specific beneficiary, all on a tax-free basis. - You can withdraw up to \$5,000 during the first 13 weeks of child's post-secondary program. - Afterwards, almost any amount can be withdrawn, if for costs related to studies. - Withdrawals that are comprised of government grant funds and investment returns are taxable income for your child.
+- Generally you can withdraw any amount, at any time, on a completely tax-free basis. - You can replace withdrawals (in addition to normal annual limits), as long as you do so in the following year. - You can leave your account for your estate or name a specific beneficiary, all on a tax-free basis. - You can withdraw any amount of the contributions at any time.
+However, the maximum EAP amount for a full-time student is limited to \$8,000 during the first 13 consecutive weeks of enrollment (up from \$5,000 as per the 2023 federal budget announcement). - Afterwards, almost any amount can be withdrawn, if for costs related to studies. - Withdrawals that are comprised of government grant funds and investment returns are taxable income for your child.
 Your contributions are a tax-free return of capital. - If funds can't be used for your child's education, you can transfer accrued plan earnings to your own RRSP, subject to your available contribution room.